Last update

 Visa

-Luxembourg tourists can enter Thailand by land with a visa waiver twice a year.
-For more frequent travel by land, the appropriate visa must be obtained before travelling.
-This rule does not apply to travel by air.
+Luxembourg nationals may enter Thailand by land under the visa-exemption scheme a maximum of two times per calendar year.
+For more frequent land entries, the appropriate visa must be obtained before travelling.
+This restriction does not apply to arrivals by air.

 Exceeding the authorized stay (“overstay”)